 7. PIAA Silicone Wipers

 PIAA offers silicone wiper blades that claim to be twice as durable as traditional blades.
 The silicone compound also promises greater visibility by coating the windshield with silicone, helping promote continuous water beading in inclement weather.
-PIAA’s silicone wipers are available in three different models: Aero Vogue, Super Silicone, and Si-Tech.
+PIAA’s silicone wipers are available in three different models: Aero Vogue, Super Silicone (shown), and Si-Tech.
 Both the Aero Vogue and Super Silicone wipers are compatible with Silicone refills, potentially saving you money in the long run if you’re comfortable with using refills.

 The available options cover the three different types of windshield wipers, so there’s a real good chance PIAA offers something that meets your needs.